nikist97/Python-DataStructures/README.md

 element = "test_element"
 tree.contains(element) # returns true if the element exists in the binary search tree
-# contains raises a TypeError if the type of the argument is not the same as the type of the elements in the tree
+# contains raises a BinarySearchTreeTypeError if the type of the argument is not the same as the type of the elements in the tree

 boolean = element in tree # same as boolean = tree.contains(element)

 tree.add(element) # adds the element to the binary tree on the place it should be located
-# add raises a TypeError if the type of the argument is not the same as the type of the elements in the tree
+# add raises a BinarySearchTreeTypeError if the type of the argument is not the same as the type of the elements in the tree

 tree.delete(element) # deletes the element from the binary tree if the tree contains it
-# delete raises a TypeError if the type of the argument is not the same as the type of the elements in the tree
+# delete raises a BinarySearchTreeTypeError if the type of the argument is not the same as the type of the elements in the tree
-# delete raises a KeyError if the element is not contained in the binary tree
+# delete raises a BinarySearchTreeElementError if the element is not contained in the binary tree
+# delete raises an EmptyBinarySearchTreeError if there are no elements in the tree

 tree.get_minimum() # returns the minimum element in the binary search tree
 # returns None if number of elements is 0